wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_installation.rst

 This component will work receiving the data flow streamed by a Forwarder and store it in a Splunk index.

 1. Download Splunk v7.1.0 package from `its official website <https://www.splunk.com/en_us/download/partners/splunk-enterprise.html>`_.

-  .. note:: As Splunk is not open source software it requires to get a license for working with it, so an enterprise license may be purchased and also a free trial license can be adquired.
+  .. note:: As Splunk is not open source software it requires the user to be registered and to get a license for working with it, so an enterprise license may be purchased and also a free trial license can be adquired.

 2. Install the already downloaded Splunk v7.1.0 package: